Frequently Asked Questions

 7. How is the selling price decided?

 The price is decided based on the item’s condition, quality of construction, style, original purchase price and market demand for it.
-When we decide the price we will contact you for your approval.

 8. Can I price my own merchandise?